 - Buying a second hand vehicle or changing ownership

 - Importing or registering of a foreign vehicle

 Tax – New Vehicle Purchase

 New vehicle purchases in Spain are subject to IVA (Impuesto sobre el Valor Añadido), Spanish VAT – currently 21% of purchase value.

 In addition, when a vehicle is first registered in Spain, it may be subject to an additional registration tax.

 This vehicle tax is based on the new value of the vehicle and it’s CO2 emissions.
 Vehicles with CO2 emissions below 120g/km are exempt from the tax, and the rate increases with the level of emissions as follows:

 - 160g/km – 199g/km = 9.75%

-To do so you must demonstrate that it is/was your main vehicle of use in your previous country, (have owned the vehicle for 6 months or longer), that you were recently resident in the country, and that you have just left, i.e. have just given up residency there.
-You then have a 60-day window (from the date of your registration as a resident in Spain), to apply for an exemption from this tax.
+To do so you must demonstrate that it is/was your main vehicle of use in your previous country, (owned the vehicle for 6 months or longer), that you were recently resident in the country and that you have just left.
+You then have a 60-day window (from the date of your registration as a resident in Spain), to apply for any tax exemption.